 The China Europe International Business School (CEIBS) is located in Shanghai, China, approximately 20 minutes from the city center on the Pudong side, in the quiet neighborhood of Jinqiao.
 As the clear economic and business hub of China, the booming city of Shanghai is the ideal location for MBA students interested in a globally-focused education and a plethora of post-MBA career opportunities.
 The CEIBS MBA is well known for its China Focus, called “China Depth, Global Breadth;” as well as its excellence in preparing international leaders to enter the global business economy.

-In addition to the 18-month Full Time MBA, CEIBS also offers a Finance MBA, a Global EMBA, a Hospitality EMBA, and a Chinese Language EMBA.
+In addition to the 18-month Full-Time MBA, CEIBS also offers a Finance MBA, a Global EMBA, a Hospitality EMBA, and a Chinese Language EMBA.
 Full-Time MBA students may also apply to complete the program in a one-year time frame.

 What is the tuition for CEIBS’ MBA program?

 The tuition for CEIBS’ MBA program is RMB 438,000, or approximately $66,300.
 Living expenses for on-campus dormitories are RMB 3,000 per month.

 What is the average GMAT score for admission to CEIBS’ MBA program?